 9. Som Tam – Spicy Green Papaya Salad

-A significant shortcoming is that you do not enjoy the famous Som Tam in Thailand when coming here.
-When leaving Thailand, I firmly believe that most people want to come back to taste this recipe again.
+It would be a real pity if you did not enjoy the famous Som Tam in Thailand when coming here.
+When leaving Thailand, I firmly believe that most people want to come back to taste this dish again.
 It comes from the Lao-Chinese ethnic minority.

 The taste of Som Tam will be best when you enjoy it in Isaan in Northeastern Thailand since this is where it came from.
 There are different versions, but the most popular one contains a lovely Thai fruit: green papaya.